python/cpython/Doc/library/ttk.rst

 .. index:: single: ttk

 The :mod:`ttk` module provides access to the Tk themed widget set, which has been introduced in Tk 8.5.
-If you do not have Python compiled against Tk 8.5 you may still use this module as long as you have Tile installed, but then you will miss some features provided by the new Tk, like anti-aliased font rendering under X11, window transparency (on X11 you will need a composition window manager) and others.
+If Python is not compiled against Tk 8.5 code may still use this module as long as Tile is installed.
+However, some features provided by the new Tk, like anti-aliased font rendering under X11, window transparency (on X11 you will need a composition window manager) will be missing.

 The basic idea of :mod:`ttk` is to separate, to the extent possible, the code implementing a widget's behavior from the code implementing its appearance.